crate/cratedb-guide/docs/start/query/search/geo.md

 While CrateDB can perform **exact computations** on complex geometries (e.g. large polygons, geometry collections), these can be computationally expensive.
 Choose your index strategy carefully based on your query patterns.

-For full details, refer to the Geo Shape Column Definition section (!!! add link) in the reference.
+For full details, refer to the Geo Shape column definition section in the reference documentation.

 ## Further reading